tomasz-szymanek/burda-media-recruitment/README.md

 http://localhost:${PORT}/documentation
 ```

+## postman collection

+There is an example postman collection in the repository.
+In real life situation i tend to create a few smoke tests in this tool to aid QA team.

 # important

 1. Algorithm doesn't work for float numbers, as some values are used as a matrix index.
 In real life situation I would ask the business about that, since there is no requirement for that in a task, and I am assuming that the app is only for the demonstration purposes.